digital-asset/docs.daml.com/docs/2.9.0/docs/canton/architecture/domains/fabric.rst

 The application supports a multi-writer, multi-reader architecture, such that multiple Fabric applications can operate on top of the same Fabric ledger.
-Sequencer clients within the Participants, Synchronizer Manager, or Mediators will communicate with the Sequencer Fabric Application and they can read or write from any of the available sequencer apps as they will have a shared view of the Sequencer history for the synchronizer.
+Sequencer clients within the participants, sync domain manager, or mediators will communicate with the Sequencer Fabric Application and they can read or write from any of the available sequencer apps as they will have a shared view of the Sequencer history for the sync domain.

 Additionally, the same Fabric setup with a different channel can be used to operate different synchronizers on the same Fabric infrastructure, since each channel contains a separate isolated Fabric ledger.